What is the Luteal Phase?

 If progesterone levels drop too soon (usually within a few days of ovulation), then the body will automatically think that it is time to flush out the uterus and start all over again.
 Very short cycles (usually less than 24 days) is usually a sign of this type of luteal phase defect.

-Low Lutenizing Hormone
+Low Luteinizing Hormone

-Lutenizing Hormone (LH) increases prior to ovulation occurring (24hrs).
+Luteinizing Hormone (LH) increases prior to ovulation occurring (24hrs).
 It is this spike in LH which causes ovulation to occur.
 A lower than normal LH surge at ovulation can prevent ovulation from occurring and cause low progesterone levels as well.

 Uterine Lining Failure

 A fertilized egg needs a nourishing environment to grow into a fetus.
 This is the job of the uterus.
 But, if your uterine lining is not thick enough – or strong enough – it can’t sustain this new life and a miscarriage may occur.
-This to can be caused by low hormones or hormonal imbalance.
+This too can be caused by low hormones or hormonal imbalance.
 Estrogen is the hormone which thickens the uterine lining in preparation for implantation and progesterone “ripens” the uterus preparing for implantation.